May 2017 – RHS announce the Gold Medal winners for this years Chelsea Flower Show 2017

 Celebrations are in order for everyone involved in the artisan garden ‘Viking Cruises Garden of Inspiration‘ designed by Sarah Eberle.
-The garden was awarded the highly prestigious and sought after Gold Medal by the Royal Horticultural Society who award the medals each year according to strict judging criteria.
+The garden was awarded the highly prestigious and sought after Gold Medal by the Royal Horticultural Society.
+RHS award the medals each year for the Chelsea Flower Show 2017, according to strict judging criteria.

 Sarah’s Mediterranean styled design features a curving mosaic wall at it’s centre, designed, made and installed by Gary Drostle.
 The mosaic was made from the finest mosaic material, Venetian Smalti Piastrina, the same hand made glass Gary recently used to restore the mosaics at Tottenham Court Road tube station.